 Serum creatine kinase measurement is used to diagnose and monitor myocardial infarction and various myopathies such as progressive Duchenne muscular dystrophy.

-Creatine kinase (or phosphocreatine kinase, CK or CPK) is an enzyme found in the lining and in cardiac muscle tissue and in smaller amounts in the brain and reflects tissue catabolism as a result of cellular injury.
+Creatine kinase (or phosphocreatine kinase, CK or CPK) is an enzyme found in the striated and in cardiac muscle tissue and in smaller amounts in the brain and reflects tissue catabolism as a result of cellular injury.
 Creatine kinase catalyzes the metabolism of creatine into creatinine.

 The test is performed to detect myocardial or skeletal muscle or central nervous system (CNS) damage, which results in increased tissue catabolism in these areas.
 It is possible to determine the type of tissue that has been damaged (which is the tissue that is subjected to increased catabolism) by performing a screening test for creatine kinase isozymes.